Arrowhead Plant Care: How to Grow a Healthy Indoor Plant?

 African evergreen plants are grown indoors, but there is no harm in growing them outdoors if you live in warm regions.
 Just keep one thing in mind that this can easily become invasive in warm, humid regions like Florida.
 (It is also declared to be Category 1 Invasive species).

 As the plant matures, it can produce trailing or climbing stems and larger leaves.
 You can also use this plant on your tables or stand it on the floor.
-You can trim it if you want, but untrimmed indoor arrowhead plants make beautiful hanging plants.
+If you want you can trim, but untrimmed indoor arrowhead plants make beautiful hanging plants.
 You can easily buy this cute plant online or from your local nursery.
 Let’s know more interesting things about this indoor greenery.

 |Botanical Name:||Syngonium podophyllum|